moskrc/rawfinder/README.md

 ## What is it?

-This script find a corresponded raw files for jpeg files in a directory.
+This script finds corresponded RAW files for images.

 ## How to install